Apartheid: Causes

-In 1978, the National Party Defence Minister, Pieter Willem Botha, became Prime Minister.
+In 1978, the National Party Defence Minister, Pieter Willem Botha, became prime minister.
 His white minority regime worried about Soviet aid to revolutionaries in South Africa at the same time that South African economic growth had slowed.
 The South African Government noted that it was spending too much money to maintain segregated homelands created for Blacks, and the homelands were proving to be uneconomical.
 Nor was maintaining Blacks as third-class citizens working well.
 Black labour remained vital to the economy, and illegal Black labour unions were flourishing.
 Many Blacks remained too poor to contribute significantly to the economy through their purchasing power – although they composed more than 70% of the population.
-Botha's regime feared that an antidote was needed to prevent the Blacks' being attracted to Communism.
+Botha's regime feared that an antidote was needed to prevent the Blacks being attracted to communism.

-In July 1979, the Nigerian Government alleged that the Shell-BP Petroleum Development Company of Nigeria Limited (SPDC) was selling Nigerian oil to South Africa, though there was little evidence or commercial logic for such sales.
-The alleged sanctions-breaking was used to justify the seizure of some of BP's assets in Nigeria including their stake in SPDC, although it appears the real reasons were economic nationalism and domestic politics ahead of the Nigerian elections.
-Many South Africans attended schools in Nigeria, and Nelson Mandela acknowledged the role of Nigeria in the struggle against apartheid on several occasions.

-In the 1980s, anti-apartheid movements in the United States and Europe were gaining support for boycotts against South Africa, for the withdrawal of US companies from South Africa, and for release of imprisoned Nelson Mandela.
-South Africa was sinking to the bottom of the international community.
-Investment in South Africa was ending and an active policy of disinvestment had begun.